WWE Wreckless Intent: Track listing

 † The subject as seen in the official track listing.
 Some tracks were not assigned a subject.
 The subject of the song may differ from what is/was being used in WWE.
 For more details, see Notes.

-Wal-Mart and iTunes bonus tracks
+Wal-Mart and Japan bonus tracks

 Production

 Two working titles for the album were Forceable Entry 2 and Wreckless.

-Tego Calderón, Avenged Sevenfold, John Cena, and Chunk were at one point mentioned to be artists featured on the album, but did not make it onto the final track listing.
+Tego Calderón, Avenged Sevenfold, John Cena, and Chunk were at one point mentioned to be artists featured on the album.
+Due to creative differences, Chunk did not make it onto the final track listing.
 Disturbed was originally approached for making a new theme for Triple H, but Motörhead made the final cut.

 Avenged Sevenfold recorded a cover of Pantera's "Walk" for the album, but it was cut and later released on the Kerrang! compilation.

 The song "Rise Up 2006!" performed by former Drowning Pool lead singer Ryan McCombs is a remake of "Rise Up!", performed by Jason "Gong" Jones and featured on the WWE ThemeAddict: The Music, Vol. 6 album.